TristanDaffe/TristanDaffe/README.md

 ---

-<p>I'm a student in computer science in Belgium soon to be gradueted.
+<p>I'm a graduated of a bachelior degree in computer science in Belgium.
 I'm more oriented towards web developpement but AI topics are very interessting to me.</p>
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" width="42" height="42"/>
 <p>I land a foot on the linux world for about a year now and love customizing  <a href="https://github.com/TristanDaffe/dotfiles">[ it ]</a>.</p>